 In addition, if you change supervisors while in program, you may also lose your RA position unless your new supervisor can provide funding for a RA position for you.

-Please note that if you are a recipient of an external award/ scholarship, it may impact the value of your RA.
+PLEASE NOTE: If you are a recipient of an external award/ scholarship, it may impact the value of your RA.